Scalar Field Dark Matter Around Charged Black Holes: Dark Matter Scalar Field

 It is important to note that for the sake of completeness, there are two other possible cases in Eq. (\ref{new horizont}).
 The first one is when $q > 1$, which describes a naked singularity\footnote{It is important to mention that even if it were a naked singularity, it could exhibit a photon sphere and therefore be an indication of a shadow \cite{Vagnozzi:2022moj}.} without an event horizon, and the second one is when $q^2$ is negative.
 However, in this work, we will not consider these two cases, as we will focus solely on the constraints imposed by the EHT \cite{EventHorizonTelescope:2021dqv,EventHorizonTelescope:2021srq,EventHorizonTelescope:2022xqj,Vagnozzi:2022moj}.

 In this scenario, we can divide the physical regions of interest around the BH into three zones as follows: \begin{itemize} \item {\bf region near the BH} ($r_{+} < r < r_{\text{NL}}$): This region extends from the horizon $r_+$ to a non-linear radius $r_{\text{NL}}$.
-It is denoted as the strong-gravity regime, where the metric functions in the vicinity of the BH are defined by Eq. (\ref{coef}). \item {\bf intermediate region} ($r_{\text{NL}} \ll r \ll r_{\text{sg}}$): This region is defined by the Newtonian limit ($\Phi=-M/r\ll 1$), in which the line element turns out to be: $ds^2 = -(1+2\Phi)dt^2 + (1-2\Phi)\vec{dr}\cdot \vec{dr}$.
-This case corresponds to the weak gravity regime, where the black hole's influence is still noticeable. \item {\bf region far from the BH} ($r \gg r_{\text{sg}} $): This region extends well beyond the transition radius $r_{\text{sg}}$ and is primarily controlled by the self-gravity of the DM cloud, where the gravitational potential $\Phi$ is governed by the scalar field's Poisson equation
+It is denoted as the strong-gravity regime, where the metric functions in the vicinity of the BH are defined by the Eq. (\ref{coef}). \item {\bf intermediate region} ($r_{\text{NL}} \ll r \ll r_{\text{sg}}$): This region lies between the non-linear radius $r_{\text{NL}}$ and the transition radius $r_{\text{sg}}$.
+The latter is defined as the radius at which the self-gravity of the DM scalar cloud equals the BH gravitational potential.
+This radius is very important because it marks the position at which the scalar field profile is affected by the BH gravity.
+For realistic DM models, we expect this radius to be greater than the BH horizon.
+Therefore, in this region, we are in the weak field regime ($r_{\text{NL}} \ll r$), where the line element takes the form of $ds^2 = -(1+2\Phi)dt^2 + (1-2\Phi)dr^2 + r^2 d\vec\Omega^2$ with $\Phi \ll 1$.
+In this regime, the gravitational potential of the BH is the usual $\Phi = -M/r$. \item {\bf region far from the BH} ($r\gg r_{\text{sg}} $): This region lies beyond the transition radius $r_{\text{sg}}$.
+Therefore, we are in the weak-field regime, where the line element takes the aforementioned form, but the contributions to the metric potential are mostly due to the self-gravity of the DM cloud.
+Consequently, the gravitational potential $\Phi$ is governed by the scalar field's Poisson equation